The William K. Bowes, Jr. Award for Leadership

 This award is dedicated to William K. “Bill” Bowes, Jr., an accomplished business leader and long-time supporter of EDF Climate Corps.
 A venture capitalist in the Bay Area for nearly 50 years, Bill devoted much of his time to education and medical research.

-After ten years, the EDF Climate Corps network includes over 800 alumni.
+After twelve years, the EDF Climate Corps network includes nearly 1000 alumni.
 We are proud to award these exceptional alumni with The William K. Bowes, Jr. Award for Leadership.